ordermind/logical-permissions-php/README.md

 <a href="https://travis-ci.org/ordermind/logical-permissions-php" target="_blank"><img src="https://travis-ci.org/ordermind/logical-permissions-php.svg?branch=3.x" /></a>
 # logical-permissions

 This is a generic library that provides support for array-based permissions with logic gates such as AND and OR.
-You can register permission checkers for any kind of permission types such as roles and flags.
+You can register permission checkers for any kind of permission types such as roles and conditions.
 The idea with this library is to be an ultra-flexible foundation that can be used by any framework.

 ## Getting started